SimonOfHH/vscode-fame-handler/README.md

 # vscode-fame-handler

-This VS Code Extension provides some functionality to make working with App Management APIs for Microsofts Embed App program easier.
-It'S still a work-in-progress, so expect some placeholder etc. in the code.
+This VS Code Extension provides some functionality to make working with App Management APIs for Microsofts [Embed App](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/deployment/embed-app-overview) program easier.
+It's still a work-in-progress, so expect some placeholder etc. in the code.

 ## Usage